mattermost/docs/source/developer/developer-flow.md

 1. Take a look at the [Repository structure](https://docs.mattermost.com/developer/developer-flow.html#repository-structure) to find out where to look for what you're working on.
 2. On your fork, create a branch `PLT-####` where #### is the ticket number if it is a [Jira](https://mattermost.atlassian.net) ticket, or `GH-####` if it is a GitHub Issue without a Jira ticket.
 3. Make the code changes required to complete your ticket, making sure to write or modify unit tests where appropriate.
 4. To test your changes, run `make run` from the root directory of the server respository.
 This will start up the server and a watcher process that will build any changes to the client as you make them.
-To get changes to the server it must be restarted with `make restart-server`.
-Your server will be running at `http://localhost:8065`.
+To get changes to the webapp server it must be restarted with `make restart`.
+Your webapp server will be running at `http://localhost:8065`.
 5. Once everything works to meet the ticket requirements, stop mattermost running `make stop` in the server repository and then run `make check-style` for check your syntax and `make test` for run the test in both repositories, server and webapp.
 6. Commit your changes, push your branch and [create a pull request](https://docs.mattermost.com/developer/contribution-guide.html#preparing-a-pull-request).
 7. Respond to feedback on your pull request and make changes as necessary by commiting to your branch and pushing it.
 You might need to [rebase your changes](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) if another pull request creates conflicts.